Geometric Langlands Twists of N = 4 Gauge Theory from Derived Algebraic Geometry: Equations of Motion in the Twisted Theories

 with zero differential, where $\Omega^p_{\mr{alg}}$ is naturally in fermionic degree $p \mod 2$ and cohomological degree 0.
 Here the first summand of the complex describes deformations of the holomorphic bundle $P$ and the second summand describes deformations of the Higgs field $0 \in \Pi \Omega^1_{\mr{alg}}(U; \gg_P)$.
 We will see in the proof that the homomorphically twisted theory is the cotangent theory with the base $\higgs^{\mr{fer}}_G(U) $, namely, with the Lie algebra structure being the base acting on the shifted cotangent fiber in a canonical way.

-\begin{remark} A priori, the twists of the full $N=4$ super Yang-Mills theory and its anti-self-dual piece might differ.
+\begin{remark} A priori, the twists of the full $N=4$ super Yang--Mills theory and its anti-self-dual piece might differ.
 However, this is actually not the case.
-In the appendix of Costello's paper on supersymmetric field theories \cite{CostelloSH} it is shown that the $Q_{\mr{hol}}$ twist of perturbative $N=4$ anti-self-dual Yang-Mills doesn't admit any deformations as a perturbative field theory.
+In the appendix of Costello's paper on supersymmetric field theories \cite{CostelloSH} it is shown that the $Q_{\mr{hol}}$ twist of perturbative $N=4$ anti-self-dual Yang--Mills doesn't admit any deformations as a perturbative field theory.
 If the twist of the full theory differed from the twist of the anti-self-dual theory, then there would be a path of twisted theories deforming one into the other (by sending the additional term in the action for the full theory to zero), thus a non-trivial deformation of the perturbative theory.
-Hence we can compute our twist using twistor space without worrying about the additional Boels-Mason-Skinner term in the action: this is guaranteed to be $Q_{\mr{hol}}$-exact. \end{remark}
+Hence we can compute our twist using twistor space without worrying about the additional Boels--Mason--Skinner term in the action: this is guaranteed to be $Q_{\mr{hol}}$-exact. \end{remark}

 \begin{proof} We'll begin with a summary of the global structure of the proof.
-First, in view of lemma \ref{twist_dim_red_lemma} we'll compute the twist of holomorphic Chern-Simons theory on super twistor space.
+First, in view of Lemma \ref{twist_dim_red_lemma} we'll compute the twist of holomorphic Chern--Simons theory on super twistor space.
 This amounts to computing the shifted tangent complex and performing the twisting construction to get a new family over $\PT \bs \bb{CP}^1$, with the structure of a family of pointed formal moduli problems over $\bun_G$.
 In order to obtain the compactified theory on $\CC^2$, we will use the trick described above: we'll find a closed embedding $\iota \colon Z \sub \PT \bs \bb{CP}^1$ such that the Penrose map $p$ induces a diffeomorphism $Z \cong \RR^4$ (and hence defines a complex structure on $\RR^4$) and define the compactification to be the restriction of the family from $\PT \bs \bb{CP}^1$ to $Z$.
-Since the result is a family over $Z \cong \CC^2$ of pointed formal moduli problems over $\bun_G$, the above computation determines the moduli space of solutions in the twisted, compactified theory, using theorem \ref{GRtheorem}.
+Since the result is a family over $Z \cong \CC^2$ of pointed formal moduli problems over $\bun_G$, the above computation determines the moduli space of solutions in the twisted, compactified theory, using Theorem \ref{GRtheorem}.

 We will compute the twisted theory at the level of twistor space.
 Choose an open set $U \sub \PT \bs \bb{CP}^1$, an affine derived scheme $V$, and a smooth map $f \colon V \to \bun_G(U)$.
 The shifted tangent complex at the map $f$ to the $N=4$ super twistor space theory was canonically quasi-isomorphic to